kellywu3/Basic-Graph-Algorithm-Animations/README.md

         set path to the last entry in stack let current_node be the last node in path

-        set neighbor_node to neighboring, unvisited node of current_node

-        if neighbor_node exists {
+        if unvisited neighbor_node of current node exists in graph {

             mark neighbor_node as visited
             let new_path be a copy of path